boltabandoned/bolt-google-maps/readme.md

 The icon fields are compatible with `Raistlfiren/FAIconFieldType` and the color fields are compatible with `boltabandoned/bootstrapcolorpicker`.

+**The map has no set height by default.
+This is because it is often used in situations where no height should be set (like in a flex grid).
+In your css just enter `.map-canvas{height:50vh}` or whatever height you want.**

 I recommend that you install those if non-techies will update those fields.